Should I Mist My Money Tree? (+Ideal Humidity)

 In the tropical regions of South America and Central America, the money tree receives ample humidity.
 This allows them to grow up to 60 feet in their natural environment.

-When the money tree is grown as a houseplant, it will not grow as big, and it will do well in at least 50% humidity level.
+When the money tree is grown as a houseplant, it will not grow as big and will do well at least at 50% humidity level.

-However, the humidity level can drop down during the winter season, which can be a problem for the money trees.
+However, the humidity level can drop during winter, which can be a problem for the money trees.
 If you live in the colder region, you might be having humidity issues all through the year.

-As much as money tree enjoys high humidity, the low humidity can be as harmful to the plant.
+As much as money tree enjoys high humidity, the low humidity can harm the plant.

-If your money tree is exposed to cold drafts or frost during the winter season, it can get severely damaged.
+If your money tree is exposed to cold drafts or frost during winter, it can get severely damaged.
 Therefore, consider placing the plant away from the window to protect it from the harsh conditions of winter.

-If you want to increase the humidity for your money tree, you can place it in the bathroom, basement, or kitchen that is likely to get more humidity than the rest of the rooms of your house.
+If you want to increase the humidity around your money tree, you can place it in the bathroom, basement, or kitchen, which is likely to get more humidity than the rest of the rooms of your house.

-If your money tree is already getting enough humidity, it won’t require misting.
+If your money tree already gets enough humidity, it won’t require misting.
 Instead, use an alternative method, such as placing the plant on a pebble tray or using a humidifier.

 The money tree requires a lot of humidity, and misting can add that humidity to the plant.